Roswell Spencer House

-The Roswell Spencer House was an historic property located in Pleasant Valley, Iowa, United States.
+The Roswell Spencer House is a historic property located in Pleasant Valley, Iowa, United States.
 The house was listed on the National Register of Historic Places in 1982.
-It has subsequently been torn down.

 History

 Roswell Spencer was a native of Vermont who headed west in 1830 when he was 29 years old.
 He initially settled in Greene County, Illinois before settling in Rock Island, Illinois.
 After he served in the Black Hawk War he relocated to the newly opened lands of eastern Iowa.
 He became the first white settler in what would become Pleasant Valley Township when he built a log cabin near the mouth of Spencer Creek in 1833.
 The following year he built another cabin above the mouth of Crow Creek.
 Spencer was a farmer and an industrialist.
 He operated saw mills with his partner Stephen Henley on both Spencer and Crow creeks.
 He established another sawmill on Spencer Creek with John Work in 1837.
 The following year he and Henley brought down the Mississippi River one of the first rafts of white pine logs from Wisconsin.
 Spencer entered politics and became Scott County's first treasurer.

 Spencer built this house in the early 1850s and a steam-powered flouring mill across from the house in 1856.
 In the Financial Panic of 1857, he lost all of his property, except for his house.
 He served as the local postmaster and continued to live in Pleasant Valley until 1862 when he moved to Cedar County, Iowa where he was once again engaged in farming.
 Spencer returned to Rock Island in 1866 where he worked in the grocery business.
 He died there in 1876.